0x15BA88FF/logs/src/lib/content/blog/posts/problems-with-mcp.md

 ### Lack of persistent state

-Another strong point I derived from content by Theo.gg and the Anthropic article about data being stored in the model's context was about state.
+Another strong point I derived from content by T3.gg and the Anthropic article about data being stored in the model's context was about state.
 When we have to use state we obtained from a previous action, that poses a problem because best case the output is still in the context window and the model can